 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to the flagged xxx driver to automatically download the correct version of that driver (you can do this with the FREE version), then manually install it.

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
 (This requires the Pro version which comes with full support and 30-day money-back guarantee.
 You’ll be prompted to upgrade when you click Update All.)

 4) Restart your computer to take effect.

-If you run into iTunes not recognizing iPhone in recovery mode when you are restoring from iTunes backups, and all above three methods don’t work, here we sincerely recommend PhoneRescue to help your get the job done.
+If you run into iTunes not recognizing iPhone in recovery mode when you are restoring from iTunes backups, and all the above three methods don’t work, here we sincerely recommend PhoneRescue for iOS to help your get the job done.

-PhoneRescue – iOS Data Recovery is good at getting back various iOS data from iPhone directly, iCloud backups, and iTunes backups.
-While, what PhoneRescue is different, and better than iTunes are,
+PhoneRescue for iOS Data Recovery is good at getting back various iOS data from iPhone directly, iCloud backups, and iTunes backups.
+While what PhoneRescue is different and better than iTunes are,

 Totally getting rid of iTunes various restoring drawbacks.
-So why not give it trial now?
+So why not give it a try now?

 Step 2.
 Choose the iTunes backup, which contains the lost data > Click right arrow > It will pop up a screen for choosing what kind of exact data types you would like to scan.
-Taking Photos as an example > Click on OK button to continue.
+Taking Messages as an example > Click on the OK button to continue.

 Step 3.
-It will start scanning all photos in iTunes backup.
-After finishing, select the photos you would like to recover > Click on To Device button to download them to your device directly, or To Computer button to save them to computer.
+It will start scanning all messages in iTunes backup.
+After finishing, select the messages you would like to recover > Click on To Device button to download them to your device directly, or To Computer button to save them to computer.